 Set the Scene

-For such a ground-breaking weekend, of course the Evergreen Media office is the best place in town to host it.
+For such an innovative weekend, of course the Evergreen Media office jumped at the chance to host it.
 When the organizers were planning, they tried to pick a space that had plenty of room and is a fresh, new creative environment in Rapid City.